radixdlt/typescript-radix-engine-toolkit/README.md

 let transactionId: Uint8Array = await transaction.transactionId();
 console.log(Convert.Uint8Array.toHexString(transactionId));

-// Check that the transaction that we've just built is statically valid - else staticallyValidate returns a rejected promise. await transaction.staticallyValidate( ValidationConfig.default(NetworkId.Simulator)
+// Check that the transaction that we've just built is statically valid.
-);
+(
+  await transaction.staticallyValidate(
+    ValidationConfig.default(NetworkId.Simulator)
+  )
+).throwIfInvalid();
 ```

 The constructed transaction can then be compiled and submitted to the Network Gateway to be processed by the network.